 Yangtze River Bridge Park is a fair distance outside the city centre.
 Feeling lazy, I let my taxi driver deposit me directly outside the park’s sad looking ticket office.
 However, it was only after I’d paid that the attendant informed me that the museum and sculpture park were closed for renovations!
 Even more annoying, he explained how I also wouldn’t be able to access the bridge’s pedestrian walkway! 🙁

 Oh China, you do it to me so often.
 It was just another example of what Wonderboy and I call The Inconvenience Committee.
 With my mood rapidly souring, I decided to take a stroll through the small section of uninspiring park that was still open.
 I was just starting to lose hope when I caught sight of some Chinese tourists clambering over a section of wall into the woods.
 Hmm, ok.
 So I let them disappear before hopping over myself to see what lay beyond.

-October 2018.
-There were a few fishermen dotted about.
+I saw a few fishermen dotted about that day.
 Elsewhere, a family picnicked under a tree, while a sittin’ doin’ nothin’ dude gazed out across the water from a wooden chair.
 He seemed totally oblivious to anyone else, or indeed the garbage strewn around his weathered boots.